About The Disability Pride Flag

 Black for oppression and for resistance

-Green for sensory disabilities
+Green for Sensory Disabilities

 Sensory disabilities include low vision, deafness and the like.
 The most common type of vision impairment is red-green colourblindness, affecting 8% of men.
 In the picture we see someone making the Auslan sign for green and the braille for green as well as the test for red-green colourblindness.